Androkzn/swiper/README.md

 ## Installation

-Manually copy files from /src folder to your project
+Manually copy files from the /src folder to your project directory.

 ## Usage Example